morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 By working through previous sections, you've already known how to use Launch Utility to customize the playground after it is launched.

-There are more settings for you to tune the playground when it is being provisioned, e.g., you can specify the Kubernetes version, number of cluster nodes, the IP of the host that runs the playground, etc.
+There are more settings for you to tune the playground when it is being provisioned, e.g., you can specify the Kubernetes distribution, Kubernetes version, number of cluster nodes, the IP of the host that runs the playground, etc.

 Please refer to [Vagrantfile](/Vagrantfile) if you use box to launch the playground:
 ```ruby